A guide to Dutch winter events

-The all-day event features a full schedule of activities for the entire family – including a typical Christmas market on the Wilhelminastraat – and runs from 10.00 to 22.00, with the candle and Christmas tree lighting ceremonies beginning around 19.00.
-See www.goudabijkunstlicht.nl (in Dutch) for a complete schedule and details.
+The all-day event features a full schedule of activities for the entire family – including a typical Christmas market on the Wilhelminastraat – and runs from 10am to 10pm, with the candle and Christmas tree lighting ceremonies beginning around 7pm.
+See the complete schedule for Gouda by Candlelight here.

-The Winter Efteling offers visitors a phantasmagorical winter atmosphere in this celebrated almost-60-year-old theme park.
+The Winter Efteling offers visitors a phantasmagorical winter atmosphere in this celebrated more than 60-year-old theme park.
 Fairytale lighting, a covered ice skating rink with cosy ski hut, a 385-metre langlauf slide, crackling campfires, extra entertainment and fun for all.
 See www.efteling.com.

 The Dickens Festival is visited each year by more than 100,000 visitors.
 Access is free.
 The festival takes place in the picturesque living and shop streets in the city centre.
 The stores, cafés and galleries are open with delicacies in abundance, from fragrant English punch to roasted chestnuts and freshly baked waffles.
 Thousands of small lights and Christmas trees as high as the houses, along with the atmosphere in the shops and the antics of the characters form the nostalgic Dickens setting.
 There is also a Christmas market on the de Brink square on 17 and 18 December with around 200 stands as well as a Christmas market in the Grote of Lebuïnuskerk from Thursday, 15 till Saturday, 17 December.
 See www.dickensfestijn.nl.

-Christmas in Palace Het Loo (“Kerst op Het Loo”)
+4. Christmas in Palace Het Loo ('Kerst op Het Loo')

 From 17 December through 8 January, the Royal Palace Het Loo in Apeldoorn (Gelderland) will celebrate three centuries of Christmas with the 'Oranjes', the Royal family.
 The entire palace is beautifully decorated with garlands, greens and flowering plants from the palace's Orangerie greenhouses.
 Victorian Christmas trees are decorated with ornaments formerly belonging to Queen Wilhelmina and Prince Hendrik; other trees feature themes and antiques.
 The lavish tables are decked out in authentic style with beautiful damask, gleaming, crystal, polished silver candelabras and colourful fruit.
 This annual event draws many curious visitors.
 See www.paleishetloo.nl.